Next meeting: September 13, 2020:

 Nearest street intersection: Drury Ave & Ocean Ave, Staten Island, NY 10305.
 This puts you at the NE’ly end of the northernmost parking lot serving South Beach.

 Walking from that parking lot, walk toward the water.
 Just before you reach the boardwalk, you’ll come to a sidewalk/bike lane.
 Turn left, and walk NE’ly about 100 yards past the end of the boardwalk.
-Just before the Fort Wadsworth sign, turn right and walk into the sand, toward the jetty ruins.
+Just before the Fort Wadsworth sign, turn right and walk toward the ocean..

 By car (coming from the south, headed NE’ly on Father Capodanno Blvd): Drive past the main entrance to South Beach.
 When Father Capodanno starts to curve left, continue straight onto Drury Ave.